skrisliu/dtvus/README.md

 #### 1. Generate population-weighted exposure data of each state by race and ethnicity, save the data in folder
     python makefig2_1.py

-#### 2. Load the population-weighted exposure data, merged to White and non-White, then kernel density estimation
+#### 2. Load the population-weighted exposure data, merge as White and non-White, then run kernel density estimation, save KDE in folder
     python makefig2_2.py

 #### 3. Calculate K-S statistics